awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Creating a Secure Spring Application using AWS Services** - A tutorial that discusses using Amazon Relational Database Service (RDS), Amazon Simple Email Service (SES), and AWS Elastic Beanstalk.
 + **Creating AWS Serverless workflows using the Java SDK** - A tutorial that discusses using the AWS Java SDK and AWS Step Functions to create a workflow that invokes AWS services.
 Each workflow step is implemented by using a Lambda function.

-+ **Create a Sample AWS Photo Analyzer application using the AWS SDK for Java** - A tutorial that discusses using the AWS Java SDK and various AWS Services, such as the  Amazon Rekognition service, to analyze images.
++ **Creating a Sample AWS Photo Analyzer application using the AWS SDK for Java** - A tutorial that discusses using the AWS Java SDK and various AWS Services, such as the  Amazon Rekognition service, to analyze images.
 The application can analyze many images and generate a report that breaks down each image into a series of labels.

 AWS service examples
 --------------------